How to download ebooks

 Once you have purchased your Rough Guides ebook, we will email you the download link for it.
-Select the link to download the MOBI or PDF format of your chosen guide.
+Select the link to download the MOBI format of your chosen guide.
 Be sure to remember where you save the file – you’ll need it when transferring the ebook to your Kindle.

 Transferring the ebook to your Kindle via USB

 Once you’ve downloaded the MOBI file to your computer, it is easy to transfer it onto either your eInk Kindle or Kindle Fire using the following steps:

 - Locate the USB cable that came with your Kindle.
 Plug one end into your Kindle and the other into a USB port on your computer.

 - Your Kindle enters into USB Drive mode.
 A drive labelled “KINDLE” will appear on your computer (On Windows it’ll be in “My Computer,” and on OS X it appears on the Desktop).